ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 {PANEL:Secure Setup with a Let's Encrypt Certificate}

 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and non-profit certificate authority.
-It will generate a certificate for your domain (or website) as long as you can prove that you own it.
+It will generate a certificate for your domain as long as you can prove that you own it.

 During the wizard, RavenDB will give you a free subdomain.
 It lets you configure the DNS records for this subdomain to point to the IP addresses your server will listen to.
 The subdomain is owned by RavenDB, but you can always update the DNS records by running the setup wizard.